 Thanks to their feedback, I updated them to a high fidelity version that we are currently testing.

-Collaboration is key During this project, I gained more experience in running workshops and design studios.
-This also gave me better insight on when and how often I should involve the stakeholders.
+During this project, I gained more experience in running workshops and design studios.
+This also gave me better insight on when and how often I should involve stakeholders.